 CONCLUSION

-In the dissertation, the concept of smart learning was analyzed, the main characteristics and its attributes were highlighted.
+In the course of the study, the concept of smart learning was analyzed, the main characteristics and its attributes were highlighted.
 The author focused on the concept of self-learning, openness, accessibility of information, and the attribute of using smart technologies.
 Self-learning is a part in the context of smart learning and plays a key role in assessing smartness.
 Combining self-learning, transparency and accessibility of information as one of the most important criteria for identifying smart learning from non-smart, it was decided to narrow the study to the study of information flows about self-learning.
 By self-study, the author understands extracurricular activities, which include оlympiads, forums, conferences and competitions in the field of higher education.